phucmap85/Quidk-website/extension/README.md

 </p>

 <p align="center">
-	The fastest Chrome extension to shorten text
+The fastest Chrome-based extension to summarize a text, article for example to a short paragraph.
+Before it would start the summarizing it removes the junk words what are defined in the Stopwords namespace.
+It is possible to extend it with <a href="https://github.com/lqphuc123/Quidk/tree/main/extension/TextRank/StopWords">another languages</a>.
 </p>

 ## Functionality